 Key Takeaways

-With options trading, you can buy or sell stocks, ETFs, etc., at a specific price within a specific time frame.
-Additionally, this type of trading gives buyers the option not to buy the security at a specified price or date.
+With options trading, you can buy or sell stocks, Exchange-Traded Funds (ETFs), etc., at a specific price within a specific time frame.
+Additionally, this type of trading gives buyers the right, but not the obligation, option not to buy or sell the security at a specified price or date.

 The three main options trading scenarios are In-the-Money, At-the-Money, and Out-of-the-Money.